zhan4429/cs116_ctf/team22_report.md

 ```

 `admin`'s password was not cracked, but we got bobo's password: `Football`.
-We did not try other large wordlist, maybe we can also crack password for `admin` if we have more time.
+We did not try other large wordlist... maybe we can also crack password for `admin` if we have more
+time.

 ```